Wayne Kerr

-Wayne Kerr (born 14 March 1985) is an Irish professional rugby league footballer who played for Oldham (Heritage № 1242) in the Championship One.
+Wayne Kerr (born 14 March 1985) is an Irish professional rugby league footballer who played for Oldham in the Championship One.
 He is an Ireland international.
 He has previously played for London Skolars and Carlow Crusaders.

 Background

 Kerr was born in Dublin, Ireland.
 Nicknamed "Slasher" on account of his aggressive and athletic playing style.
-He grew up in Co.
-Kildare.
+He grew up in County Kildare.

 Playing career

 He was a member of the Ireland squad for the 2008 Rugby League World Cup, and went on to make one appearance in the tournament.

 He now plays Rugby Union with Cill Dara RFC.
 He plays blindside flanker (number 6).

 In 2016, he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.